UCSD-E4E/acoustic-multiclass-training/README.md

 ```

 ### Logging
-This project is set up with [WandB](https://wandb.ai), a dashboard to keep track of hyperparameters and system metrics.
+This project is set up with [Weights and Biases](https://wandb.ai), a dashboard to keep track of hyperparameters and system metrics.
 You’ll need to make an account and log in locally to use it.
 WandB is extremely helpful for comparing models live and visualizing the training process.

 ![](images/SampleWandBOutputs.PNG)